 School of Health Professions and Education

-The School of Health Professions and Education includes award-winning faculty.
-Three recipients of the prestigious Virgil Crisafulli Distinguished Teaching Award — the highest teaching honor at the College — come from this school.
+The School of Health Professions and Education, housing both The Center for Ergonomic Analysis and Research (CEAR) and the Institute of Gerontology (founded in 1980), takes great pride in its award-winning faculty, including three recipients of the prestigious Virgil Crisafulli Distinguished Teaching Award — the highest teaching honor at the College — come from this school.
 One faculty member taught the post-graduate child life curriculum at Kuwait University, another provided physical therapy to children in Albany with three students.
 One was selected as "Young Forensic Scientist" by the American Academy of Forensic Science, one was selected to receive the national award for service to the Acute Care section of the American Physical Therapy Association, and another was recognized as Outstanding Pediatric Physical Therapist by the national organization of the physical therapy profession.

 Educational opportunity and accessibility

 A priority for the programs in this school is to make education accessible to all students.
 Our recent grant activity reflects this focus.
 Programs in this school have received almost two million dollars in recent years to:

 - assist underrepresented students in the nursing program,

 - make Utica College courses more inclusive and more accessible to students with disabilities, and

 - assist allied health faculty from Historically Black Colleges and Universities to infuse gerontological information into their curriculum.